Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Before his arrest in 2018, DeAngelo spent decades living a secret double life filled with vicious crime.
 While to outsiders he appeared to be a fairly normal police officer and, later, mechanic who had a wife and children, he spent his nights in the 1970s and 1980s plaguing various counties in California, including Orange County, by breaking into homes and raping and killing the inhabitants.

 Although he has admitted to raping nearly 50 women and killing 13 people, DeAngelo is believed to have been responsible for dozens of other heinous crimes, including numerous burglaries and abductions.
-DeAngelo, at the age of 74, was sentenced in August to life in prison.
+DeAngelo, at the age of 74, was sentenced to life in prison.

 2. Richard Ramirez